Curriculum and School Improvement

 Member states select schools to receive services.
 The fee for state membership in the consortium covers several services and visits.

 Tennessee is a member of the High Schools That Work state network.
-Ten schools were active in 2015-16.
+Thirty-four schools were active in 2017-18.
+SREB is delivering 75 days of on-site coaching, including leading Shelby County Schools through a strategic planning process and 44 days of on-site staff development.

-HSTW Board Member: Danielle Mezera, Assistant Commissioner for Career and Technical Education, Tennessee Department of Education
+HSTW Board Member: Casey Haugner-Wrenn, Assistant Commissioner, Tennessee Department of Education

 HSTW State Coordinator: Grace Palmer, Career Technical Education Specialist, Tennessee Department of Education